SUPERCHARGE YOUR ONLINE VISIBILITY! CONTACT US AND LET’S ACHIEVE EXCELLENCE TOGETHER!

 What is an Entity in SEO?

-Similarly, Google also uses references to related linked topics and resources in the document to understand the context of a particular entity and differentiate it from other entities.
+In the same way, Google relies on references to connected topics and authoritative resources within a document to determine the context of a specific entity and distinguish it from similar entities.

-Martha here is the central entity which is linked to several other relevant entities called nodes through identifiers called edges.
-These nodes define Martha’s properties, thus making her distinct from other Marthas.
+In this case, Martha is the central entity connected to multiple relevant entities, known as nodes, through identifiers called edges.
+These nodes describe Martha’s attributes, helping Google distinguish her from other individuals with the same name.

 Entity Schema and Entity of Page Schema Implementation